-The 2018 Maine Lobster Boat Races Schedule is starting to take shape.
-As the dates of each official lobster boat race of 2018 are firmed up I will add them to the below schedule, along with details of the best viewing locations and information on the harbors in which the races take place.
+The official 2018 Maine Lobster Boat Races Schedule has been released.
+Below are the dates of each lobster boat race of 2018, along with details of the best viewing locations and information on the harbors in which the races take place.
 Each boat race starts at 10am unless otherwise noted.
 Enjoy!

 The Maine lobster boat races schedule 2018